godycnyama/jobs-portal/README.md

 run `npm install` to install the back-end api project dependencies.

-make sure mongodb is running on your computer.
+make sure mongodb is properly configured and running on your computer.

 run `npm start` to start the  back-end api.